mowgli88/hello-world/README.md

 # hello-world
 Tutorial _01
 First use of GitHub.
-Will be using for code and experiments for learning, and design projects.
+Will be using for code and experiments, for learning, and for various design projects.